mxquants/pybot/README.md

 ### [in development]

-Facebook Messenger Chatbot that speaks python 3.6.1
+Facebook Messenger Chatbot that speaks python 3.6.1 among other features.